 ATA reported industry earnings of $732.3 billion in gross freight revenues (primary shipments only) in the trucking industry, representing 80.4% of the nation’s freight bill in 2020.
 In fact, around 7.65 million people were employed across the economy in jobs related to trucking activity in 2020, excluding the self-employed.

-Without the trucking industry, an economy can cripple.
 The truck industry is one of the most important industries in any country that highly contributes to the GDP.
 No matter whether the business is small or large, almost every business in the world needs to transport goods quickly, safely, and efficiently from one place to another.

 The trucking industry handles goods and cargo way more than any other mode of transportation, such as ships, planes, or trains.
 Not to forget, if it wasn’t for trucks, the cargo could not be transported from ports and airports to their ultimate delivery destination.